Fer-Jg/TownyAdvanced-Spanish/Installation.md

 ## Configuring townyperms.yml (semi-optional)
 Some admins make the mistake of placing Towny permission nodes into their permission plugin.
 The only permission nodes you must give in your permission plugin is `towny.admin.*` to your admin group(s).

 The only other permission node that isn't already given out is `towny.wild.*`.
 Giving this node will grant full build/destroy/switch/itemuse rights to players in the wilderness.
 You must decide if you want to give this out, and how.
-This is not required if you've use the `/ta toggle wildernessuse` command.
+This is not required if you've use the `/ta toggle wildernessuse` command or if you had previously run the `/ta install` command.

 * One option is to put it in the nomad section of the **townyperms.yml** file, which will enable all players server-wide to use the wilderness.
 * The other option is to give it in your permission plugin, to whichever rank you want to use the wilderness.